msyvr/forecast-aisafety/README.md

 2. Explore the current landscape of AI safety forecasting.
 3. Test out performance of different LLM models in this domain.

-For those particular goals, the latest and greatest data isn't required.
-However, that will be one of the primary future goals for the project, alongside development of benchmarks that aren't represented in other forecasting datasets and dashboards.
+Automatic and timely database updates, comprehensive coverage of key data sources, and optimizing prompts will be some of the primary future goals for the project, alongside development of benchmarks that aren't represented in other forecasting datasets and dashboards.

-The tech stack may evolve but currently includes:
+The tech stack currently includes:

 - Postgres: persistent data storage
+- gpt-5-mini: cost-efficient LLM calls
+- Python/Jupyter notebook: data exploration and experiments

+Planned additions:

+- _Streamlit: low-effort frontend, no-frills deploy - keeping in mind that, if this graduates from being a toy app, implementing a React frontend will be warranted_
 - _Redis: cache query data and LLM calls_
-- gpt-5-mini: cost-efficient LLM calls
-- Python/Jupyter notebook: easily explore the data and run experiments
-- Streamlit: built-in support for visualizations
 - _Docker/docker-compose: self-contained deploy_
+- _MCP server for LLM agents to manage database updates_

 ## Use